 “We have the power to hold no opinion about a thing and not let it upset our state of mind — for things have no natural power to shape our judgments.” — Marcus Aurelius.

 Invest your energy in emotional, physical and intellectual self improvement instead of shallow opinions.
-Your state of mind will improve, which will also improve your physical health.
+This won’t just affect your state of mind but also your physical health.

 “Perform each task at hand with precise analysis, unaffected dignity, human sympathy, and dispassionate justice.
 Vacate your mind from other thoughts.
 Perform each action as if it were the last of your life.” — Marcus Aurelius